-When serving a church years ago, I received an out-of-the-blue call.
-Not a member, the caller immediately (and bluntly) announced she was Buddhist.
-But her mother was a Christian and dying from cancer.
+In the last church I served, a daughter called with a desperate—and hopeful—plea.
+Not a member of the congregation, she immediately (and bluntly) announced she was Buddhist.
+However, her mother was a Christian and dying from cancer.
 Could I visit her?
-Soon after, I arrived at the home of a “stranger.”
+Soon after, I arrived at a “stranger’s” home.
 The mother had stopped treatments.
 Hospice would soon be contacted.
 Was there any hope left?
 I visited several times.
-We chatted, held hands, prayed, and joked with her daughter about how easily they irritated each other and how they loved each other more than words could express.
+We chatted, held hands, prayed, and joked with her daughter about how easily they irritated each other and how they adored each other more than words could express.

-Hope, dangerous and essential, was part of their conversation until a mother and child shared a final laugh and tear and kiss.
+Not much happened; everything happened.
+Their expressions of love were gifts in the grimmest of times.
+Hope, dangerous and yet present with every breath, was part of their conversation until a mother and child shared a final laugh and tear and kiss.

 (Hospice vigorously protects a patient’s privacy.
 I’ll take care with how I share my experiences.
 Any names used are fictitious.
 Events are combined and/or summarized.)by